earkevin11/RBAC-vs-Azure-AD-Roles/README.md

 # Security principal
 - A security principal is an object that represents a user, group, service principal, or managed identity that is requesting access to Azure resources.
 You can assign a role to any of these security principals.

-# What are the types of roles used for RBAC?
+# What are the four fundamental Azure roles used for RBAC?
 - Owner: Grants full access to manage all resources, including the ability to assign or degelate roles to others in Azure.
 - Example: Owners of a subscription or a resource grp would be able to deploy virtual machines.
 Global Admins wouldn't be able to deploy unless they owners.
 - Contributor: Grants full access to manage all resources, but does not allow you to assign roles in Azure RBAC, manage assignments in Azure Blueprints, or share image galleries.